vishrutss/Text-based-adventure-game-in-Rust/README.md

 Additionally, we tested for exceptions where the attack was not functioning correctly and resolved those issues as well.

 We also wrote some unit tests for some of the function and we have created a folder called tests and added a file `unit_tests.rs`.
-Some of the functions for which tests are written are - game_over(), do_consume(), do_look(), etc.
+These are some of the functions for which tests are written - game_over(), do_consume(), do_look(), etc.

 ## Link to Video